History of SLI

 1994: The 12-acre property for the SLC is purchased.
 The barren site has only one tree, no water, and was previously utilized by the California Department of Transportation as a dumping ground for highway rubble.
 The first of over 40 consecutive Solstice Celebrations takes place on the site (see picture inside the store).

 Biodiesel Fueling Station

 The biodiesel fueling station was added in September 2003 to show the importance of alternative fuels as a means of decreasing dependence on fossil fuels.
-The fueling station is being donated to the Institute by Yokayo Biofuels in Ukiah, California.
+The fueling station is filled by Simple Fuels Biodiesel in Ukiah, California.
 Stop by seven days a week to 'grease up' your diesel vehicle.
 Hours ar 10:00 AM to 6:00 PM, Monday through Sunday.

 The organic garden was started in May 2003 to create a model for public education by showing a synergistic and pragmatic integration of food, water, landscape, and shelter in ways that are energy efficient and enhance the surrounding environment to create a regenerative and sustainable system.

 The farm is irrigated by a solar pump that moves water from a pond to the farm on the facility.
 Produce is sold seasonally at a farm stand on site.
 Produce and sales from the produce help feed interns.

 In 2011, we added a 26’ diameter geodesic dome, donated by Growing Spaces, to facilitate a micro-greens business supplying local organic grocery stores.